rchampeimont/arduino_LCD_transition_days/README.md

 ## LCD Rainbow Test
 See LCD_rainbow folder.

 This is a small demo of changing the LCD screen backlight colors going through the rainbow.
+Can be used as a test before deploying the main project.

 ## LCD Transition Days
 See LCD_transition_days folder.